merquinhos/merquinhos/README.md

 <p align="center">

-  There's a lot of code left to add here, I hope to be able to get it all together this year An Electrical Engineering student passionate about the fascinating world of electronics, embedded systems, and automation.
+  There's a lot of code left to add here, I hope to be able to get it all together this year.
+  An Electrical Engineering student passionate about the fascinating world of electronics, embedded systems, and automation.
   Welcome to my GitHub space, where I share my academic projects and explorations at the intersection of engineering and code.
   My goal is to leverage programming to tackle complex engineering challenges and contribute to innovative solutions.